-Pretty, colonial Annapolis has preserved its history well, and that’s probably

-	this state capital’s biggest draw - that and the sailing culture.
-The city looks

-	towards its port, on Chesapeake Bay, and the historic district runs right along

-	the waterfront, with restaurants and boutiques now occupying many of the

-	original 17th, 18th and 19th Century buildings lining the cobbled streets.
-Many

-	of the best places to stay in Annapolis can be found along these historic

-	streets, but if your idea of the best places to stay in Annapolis involves all

-	the modern wifi creature comforts then don’t worry, there are plenty of modern

-	rooms behind historic facades.
+Pretty, colonial Annapolis has preserved its history well and that’s probably this state capital’s biggest draw - that and the sailing culture.
+The city looks towards its port, on Chesapeake Bay, and the historic district runs right along the waterfront with restaurants and boutiques now occupying many of the original 17th, 18th and 19th Century buildings lining the cobbled streets.
+Many of the best places to stay in Annapolis can be found along these historic streets, but if your idea of the best place involves all the modern wifi creature comforts then don’t worry, there are plenty of modern rooms behind historic facades.

-	Annapolis is a great town for visitors, it’s expecting lots of them, so there’s

-	a lively nightlife, assisted by the naval academy - students of which you’ll oft

-	see wandering around town in their sailor’s whites.
-If you’re interested you can

-	book a tour of the academy…
+- Annapolis is a great town for visitors, it’s expecting lots of them.
+There’s a lively nightlife, assisted by the naval academy - students of which you’ll oft see wandering around town in their sailor’s whites.
+If you’re interested you can book a tour of the academy…

-	The best places to stay in Annapolis get very busy during the peak summer
+The best places to stay in Annapolis get very busy during the peak summer months.

-	months.
 So if you want to be sure of your reservation, plan well ahead.

 - The Historic Inns of Annapolis is a collection of three townhouses in central Annapolis which between them have 124 modern rooms.
 You’re well located for Maryland’s historic treasures, plus there’s a great restaurant called ’The Treaty of Paris’.

 For an apartment

 - If you'd prefer a self-catering option this holiday - don't hesitate to visit our online partner Booking.com for a selection of properties ideal for exploring the city.

 - Fly to Baltimore–Washington International Airport located 40km (25 miles) from Annapolis with flight connections across the world including the USA, Europe and South America.